EduardBargues/cicd-template/README.md

 ### Up-coming features

-- NOTHING PLANNED.
+- **manual-deployment/configurations**

->>>>>>> Stashed changes
+  There is also a workflow called _deploy-workflow_ that allows you to manually deploy a specific version to an aws-account by introducing the required inputs.
+Those inputs are:

+  - service-version: version of the service to deploy.
+  - environment: where to deploy it.
+  - service-group: group to be deployed or updated.
+  - s3-bucket-name: bucket where the configuration is stored.
+  - s3-bucket-key: key of the tfvars file that holds the configuration.

 ## How to set it up

 This repository is (meant to be) provided as a **_self-contained_** and **_plug-and-run_** solution.
 Nothing external is required to make it work.
 To start working on your own solution follow those steps:

-- Fork(or clone) the repo to create your own.
+- Fork (or clone) the repo to create your own.
-- Execute the following commands in your terminal to have the dotnet webapi running locally:

-  > **cd cicd-template/** #move inside the repository

-  > **chmod +x ./docker/\*.sh** #execution permissions to the .sh files

-  > **./docker/run-container-locally.sh** # build aspnetcore image and run webapi in http://localhost:5000/dotnet
+- You can build and run both _Dockerfiles.\*_ in the root directory.
+Something like:
+  > docker image build . --file Dockerfile.create-nodejs-server-image --tag name-of-your-choice
+  > docker run -p 80:80 name-of-your-choice
+  > You can do the same for the _Dockerfile.create-dotnet-webapi-image_ file.
+- To start creating pull requests and see some action:

-- Setup the following secrets to your (new) repository:
+  - check out the required secrets you need on your repository:
     - AWS_ACCESS_KEY: Access key id of the github user.
     - AWS_SECRET_KEY: Secret key of the github user.
     - AWS_ACCOUNT_ID: Aws account id.
     - AWS_REGION: Aws region name.
-  - BUCKET_NAME: Name of the s3 bucket where the artifacts, configurations, and terraform state files will be stored.
+    - BUCKET_NAME: Name of the s3 bucket where the artifacts, configurations, and [Lambda](https://www.terraform.io/) state files will be stored.
+  - Create an [ECR](https://aws.amazon.com/ecr/) repository in your aws account.
+Once you have the name, copy paste it in an environment variable.

 - Create a pull request from a new branch to the main branch.

-  - This will trigger the continuous-integration workflow.
+  - This will trigger the continuous-integration workflow (_github/workflows/ci.yml_).
   - Take into account that all steps in that workflow are conditionally activated based on the folders that have been modified during the pull request.

-- Once the pull request is merged to the main branch the continuous-deployment workflow will be activated.
+- Once the pull request is merged to the main branch the continuous-deployment workflow (_github/workflows/cd.yml_) will be activated.

 ## Who/How to contact